sharpicx/dotfiles/README.md

 ## Some trouble
 * ### Display Manager
-  This is just reminder-like for me about this issue: <https://github.com/manilarome/lightdm-webkit2-theme-glorious/issues/32>.
+  This is just reminder-like for me about this small issue: <https://github.com/manilarome/lightdm-webkit2-theme-glorious/issues/32>.

 * ### BlackArch Repo
   All you have to do is